 - Test on real devices for the most accurate results.

-Once you’ve mastered the basics of Elementor breakpoints, it’s time to take your designs to the next level.
+Once you’ve mastered the basics, it’s time to take your designs to the next level.
 These advanced tips will help you achieve greater flexibility and precision, ensuring your website looks perfect on every screen size.

 Create Custom Breakpoints for Unique Design Needs